ForallFramework/loader.package/README.md

-# Loader - Active Development Version
+# Loader - Version 0.1.0 Beta

 ## Description

 The "loader" package for the Forall Framework.
 This package handles loading and initializing of packages and classes within packages.
 It performs the following tasks:

-* Provides a much more convenient way to initialize your package through having a Loader class in `yourPackage/.package/Loader.php` that extends the `AbstractLoader` provided.
+* Provides a much more convenient way to initialize your package through specifying includes that either load directly, or lazily as the package starts being used.
 * Handles a lot of the class loading automatically according to [FIG standards](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).